Green Chile Seeds

 Couldn't load pickup availability

-This popular heirloom produces 2” round, thick-walled peppers with a sweet flavor and a hint of warmth.
-Turns from creamy white to orange, then to red at maturity.
-The very productive plants are 24” tall and easy to grow.
+This popular heirloom variety produces 2” round, thick-walled peppers that transition from creamy white to vibrant orange, then deep red at maturity.
+The compact 24” plants are highly productive and easy to grow, making them ideal for both garden beds and large containers.

 I started the seeds on March 20.
 Only three of twelve seeds have germinated.
 They are in a covered, heated container.
 The rest of the tomato and pepper seedlings (except the Red Ghost peppers) are doing well with excellent germination rates.